Frequently Asked Questions

 The Regulatory Authority of Electronic and Postal Communications (ARKEP) oversees telecommunications services in Kosovo.
 Consult their guidelines and regulations when planning SMS campaigns to ensure compliance.

-Kosovo supports standard SMS features including concatenated messages and alphanumeric sender IDs, though two-way SMS functionality is limited.
+When you send SMS to Kosovo, you'll have access to several key features.
+Kosovo supports standard SMS capabilities including concatenated messages and alphanumeric sender IDs, though two-way SMS functionality is limited.

-Two-way SMS is not supported in Kosovo through major SMS providers.
-This means businesses cannot receive replies to their messages through standard SMS channels.
+Two-way SMS is not currently supported in Kosovo through major SMS providers.
+You cannot receive replies to your messages through standard SMS channels.
+For interactive communication, consider implementing alternative solutions such as web-based forms, WhatsApp Business API integration, or voice IVR systems that can be referenced in your SMS messages.

 Concatenated Messages (Segmented SMS)